 They are cheap but a bit crowded and uncomfortable so the travelers may feel unsafe although the accident rate is very low.
 Similarly, private and tourist transportations are easily available anytime here, they are slightly costly due to the high cost and tax of automobile and fuel & road conditions in Nepal; but they are very comfortable, punctual, and much more convenient than public transportation.

 Note: If you are interested in a short hike, please visit our short hikes near Kathmandu by following the link.

 1. Bhaktapur Durbar Square is an ancient city also known as Bhadgaon and Khwopa where indigenous Newari people reside.
-Bhaktapur Durbar Square is a UNESCO listed World Heritage Site which was constructed by a Malla King Yaksha Malla during 1427 AD.
+Bhaktapur Durbar Square is a UNESCO-listed World Heritage Site that was constructed by a Malla King Yaksha Malla during 1427 AD.

 The main attractions of Bhaktapur Durbar Square are 55 windows palace, Nyatapola Temple which is the tallest temple in Nepal, Bhairavnath Temple, Lions Gate, Golden Gate, and others.
 Bhaktapur Dubar Square is very popular for the sculpture, woodcarving and immense pagoda temples sanctified to different gods and goddesses.